MY HOUSE WILL BE A HOUSE OF PRAYER

-In the Gospel reading from Luke this morning, we read that the Passover was approaching.
-And Jesus went up to Jerusalem in the temple he found people selling cattle, sheep, and doves, and the money changers seated at their tables.
+In our Gospel reading from Luke this morning we read that the Passover was near, and Jesus went up to Jerusalem in the temple he found people selling cattle, sheep, and doves, and the money changers seated at their tables.
 Making a whip of cords, he drove all of them out of the temple, both the sheep and the cattle.
 He also poured out the coins of the money changers and overturned their tables.
 He told those who were selling the doves, “Take these things out of here!
-Stop making my Father’s house a marketplace!”
+Stop making my Father’s house a marketplace”!
 (John 2:13-22)

 In the other three gospels, Matthew, Mark and Luke, Jesus clarifies his actions with these words: It is written, my house shall be called a house of prayer.
 (Matthew 21:13, Mark 11:17, Luke 19:46) When He says it is written, he is referring to the prophet Isaiah: “My house will be called a house of prayer for all peoples”.
 (Isaiah 56:7)